vageeshb/Automatr/JSAF/README.md

 	* Save - Save Text or Value attribute of an element to run-time variable
 	* SaveSelected - Save first selected option in a select box
 	* Match - Match the Text or Value of an element to stored run-time variable
+	* Equal - To check values in 2 different variables (Stored or run-time)
 	* Assert
 		* Element Text Assert
 		* Element Attribute(Value) Assert